Loano: History

 Loano has pre-Roman origins (prehistoric finds at the San Damiano hill and pre-Roman at the current old city are recent), during the Roman era the villas was built in this territory; a Roman mosaic of the imperial age is visible on the main floor of Palazzo Doria.

 In the 8th century, thanks to a Carolingian donation, the territory called Lovenis (corresponding to the first Loanese toponym) was donated to the Benedictine monastery of San Pietro in Varatella (Toirano) who founded the church-sanctuary of Nostra Signora di Loreto near the port.

 In 1505, Loano became property of the Doria family, a noble genovese family, who would rule the territory for 232 years, until 1737.
 The Doria family made Loano into a more powerful town, and the military base for the territory was located there.

-Giovanni Andrea Doria, who inherited the land from his brother Pagano in 1574, began a rapid expansion of the city, creating numerous houses, acqueducts and a hospital, turning it into an 'Imperial City'.
+Giovanni Andrea Doria, who inherited the land from his brother Pagano in 1574, began a rapid expansion of the city, creating numerous houses, aqueducts and a hospital, turning it into an 'Imperial City'.
 The Doria Family had the rights to mint coins in Loano.
 This project was continued by his son, Andrea II, with the construction of the Convent of Monte Carmelo in 1602.

 In 1795, Loano was the site of the Battle of Loano, fought by the French First Republic and the Kingdom of Sardinia, which lasted three days, and resulted in a French victory.

 In 1878, Loano took control of the nearby comune of Verzi Pietra.